HIPAA-compliant marketing & advertising: How to run compliant campaigns in healthcare

 How to run compliant ad campaigns under HIPAA

-Using retargeting in healthcare is possible but requires some serious precautions.
+Using retargeting in healthcare is possible if you take some precautions.

 Here are some tips for HIPAA-compliant advertising: